 Router Port Time: Specify the aging time of the router port.
-Within this time, if the switch doesn't receive IGMP report message from the member port, it will consider this port is not a member port any more.
+Within this time, if the the switch doesn't receive IGMP report message from the member port, it will consider this port is not a member port any more.
+By default, it is 0 and the global member-time will be used.

 Member Port Time: Specify the aging time of the member port.
-Within this time, if the from a host and the switch removing the host from the multicast groups.
+Within this time, if network with stable topology.